nigelloch/readme-generator/README.md

 If there are any questions about this project, please contact me at <nigelloch@gmail.com>.
 Thank you!

-To see more of my projects, please visit my GitHub Repo at <https://github.com/nigelloch?tab=repositories>
+To see more of my projects, please visit my GitHub Repo [here] <https://github.com/nigelloch?tab=repositories>